VorahPong/CU_PLUS_WEBAPP/README.md

 ## 🔒 Route Protection (GoRouter)

-Routing is protected using `redirect` logic in `main.dart`.
+Routing is protected using `redirect` logic + `AuthController`.

 ### Behavior
 - Not logged in → redirected to `/login`
-- Logged in → redirected away from `/login`
+- Logged in → cannot go back to `/login`
 - Non-admin → blocked from `/dashboard/admin/*`

+### Extra Protection
+- `refreshListenable: auth` ensures UI reacts instantly to login/logout
+- Prevents flickering using `auth.isLoading`

 ---